skroutz/elasticsearch-repository-swift/README.md

 | max_snapshot_bytes_per_sec          | Throttles per node snapshot rate.
 Defaults to `20mb` per second.

 ## Configuration Settings
-Plugin settings to be placed in elasticsearch YAML configuration:
+Plugin settings to be placed in elasticsearch YAML configuration.
+Keep defaults, unless problems are detected.

 |  Setting                            |   Description
 |-------------------------------------|------------------------------------------------------------
-| swift.minimize_blob_exists_checks   | true (default) or false.
+| repository_swift.minimize_blob_exists_checks | true (default) or false.
 Reduces volume of SWIFT requests to check a blob's existence.
+| repository_swift..allow_caching     | true or false (default).
+Allow JOSS caching

 ## To debug in Eclipse
 Since Swift has logging dependencies you have to be careful about debugging in Eclipse.